NathanielSunday/LevelPlus/README.md

 - I've also got a Patreon, but not much is done with it: https://www.patreon.com/poctordepper5446

 ## Credits
-### Bitwiser consists of Nathaniel Sunday (PoctorDepper) and William Venables (Bidrum).
-Specific credits, however, go to:
+### This project is overseen by Bitwiser.
+However, specific credits go to:

 #### Development
 - Nathaniel Sunday